-- MCAS - synonym: mast cell activation disorder (MCAD) - is characterised by the accumulation of genetically altered mast cells and/or abnormal release of mast cell mediators, affecting functions in potentially every organ system, particularly the skin, gastrointestinal tract, and cardiovascular and nervous systems.
-Investigations are usually normal.
+- MCAS - synonym: mast cell activation disorder (MCAD) - is characterised by the accumulation of genetically altered mast cells and/or abnormal release of mast cell mediators, affecting functions in potentially every organ system, particularly the skin, the gastrointestinal tract and the cardiovascular and nervous systems.

 - Patients experience many of the same symptoms as with mastocytosis.
-Chronic mast cell activation can be difficult to diagnose, especially when symptoms are mild or atypical.
+Chronic MCAS can be difficult to diagnose, especially when symptoms are mild or atypical.

 - The use of antihistamines and mast cell membrane-stabilising drugs with symptomatic treatment is often effective.